Gibbie03/DeFiJerusalem/replit.md

 ### Feature Specifications
 - **Protocol Discovery & Display**: Fetches protocols from DeFiLlama, displays them in a sortable, filterable table by TVL, Volume, or Security Score.
 Includes category and chain filtering.
 - **Volume-Based Ranking**: Protocols can be sorted by estimated 24h trading volume.
 Since DeFiLlama's `/protocols` endpoint doesn't provide volume data, estimates are calculated using TVL × category-specific turnover rates (DEX: 30%, Lending: 5%, Bridge: 20%, Other: 10%) with activity adjustments based on 24h price change.
 A hover tooltip clarifies the estimated nature of volume data.
-- **Security Analysis**: Conducts detailed security scans based on contract age, audit status, team transparency, and liquidity.
-Detects wallet drainers, typosquatting, and known scam phrases.
+- **Security Analysis**: Conducts comprehensive security scans across **19+ threat categories** covering all major wallet and protocol threats.
+Detects wallet drainers, phishing sites, private key phishing, social engineering, typosquatting, rug pulls, exit scams, fake audits, honeypots, and more.
+Each threat type has specific detection patterns and risk scores that determine overall security rating.
 - **3-Tier Audit System**: Integrates audit data from DeFiLlama (count, notes, links) and allows for manual audit entries.
 - **Blacklisting**: Automatically flags and blacklists protocols with critical security scores (≥80 points), with a dedicated Blacklist page showing detailed threats and reasons.
 - **Test Drainer Protocols**: Three malicious test protocols (ETH Airdrop Claimer, Unisvvap, Vitalik Giveaway) are always visible in the protocol list to demonstrate the blacklisting system.
 These protocols are designed to trigger CRITICAL security alerts when scanned, scoring 160-215 points through detection of scam keywords, typosquatting, and known scam phrases.
 They persist in the database and survive background refreshes.